ttran9/ppmtool-backend/README.md

             is not local to my machine google was blocking the application from connecting via SMTP to send the verification email and once I followed this link and I tried to re-register the user I was able to create a new "enabled" or activated user.
+    3. I have added in a feature where a user must be logged in to request for a password change.
+        - I had to refactor quite a bit of code because I wanted to be able to use the same base domain object that was generating the tokens for the email verification (user account activation) and the password change.
+Both of these are based off of using a token that points to a user and has an expiration date of a day.
+            - I will refactor my initial implementation to require that the password token change be expired within 15 minutes of request.
+        - While implementing this feature I also had to create a utility class inside the event package as I was going to re-use (violate DRY) when sending the emails for either the password change or the account activation.
+        - In regards to implementing the front-end portion I found that I also had to refactor a few components because I was using some of the same "screens" when the user successfully changed their password or activated their account.
+        I also decided that I should re-use the same "view/screen" for when the user initially requests to change their password that the user should be redirected to a page that tells him/her to check their email account for a link (with a generated token) on how to change their password or activate their account.
+            - When implementing the change password functionality I followed much of the same logic as I used for activating the user account and sending out the e-mail so this was a big factor as to why I had to do some refactoring of components so I could re-use them.